aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

     The `getAccessTokenSilently` function is async so you'll need to use `await` or `.then`.
   </details>

-- [ ] Destructure the `sub` and `email` properties from the `user` object, and use them to set the corresponding properties on the `userToSave` object

 <details>
   <summary><ins>What's happening with <code>cacheUser</code>?</ins></summary>

+  Every time the `<App>` component renders, the `cacheUser` function runs.
+The `cacheUser` function checks whether the token exists in our global state and the users current authentication status.
+If the user is logged in, but there is no token in the global state `updateLoggedInUser(userToSave)` is dispatched.

-  The `cacheUser` function dispatches `updateLoggedInUser(userToSave)`.
-Every time the `<App>` component renders, the `cacheUser` function runs, which guarantees that our global state will always have the user's metadata, including their token.
-We will later pass this token as a header when calling server-side routes that we want to protect.
+  This guarantees that our global state will always have the user's metadata, including their token.
 </details>
 <br />